DinaSkills/PHP-wordpress/README.md

 This will clone the repository to your current directory (the my-project directory you created earlier).

+6. If you do not have curl client follow and download it from https://curl.se/download.html

 You can now start working with the project files on your local server.

-Note: If you are using HTTPS and want to test with SSL protocol, you may need to set the following options in your cURL client:
+***Note: If you are using HTTPS and want to test with SSL protocol, you may need to set the following options in your cURL client:***

 ```
 CURLOPT_SSL_VERIFYHOST => 2,